nolimitcity/nolimit.js/README.md

 * busy - game is currently spinning or should otherwise not be interrupted
 * idle - game is idle and can be blocked by other UI

+There may be more specific events for Jurisdictions and other special cases, see those specific parts.

 ### Calling methods

 The operator can also control the game using RPC calls: